The Australian state of Victoria has invested in artificial intelligence (AI) to catch drivers using their mobile phone at the wheel.

 The recent trial of AI phone detection technology lasted three-months and assessed almost 680,000 vehicles, finding that one in 42 drivers were using their mobile phone illegally.
 Monash University’s Accident Research Centre (MUARC) estimates that if automated mobile phone enforcement technology were to be deployed at scale in Victoria, it could prevent around 95 casualty crashes per year.

 There’ll be no more sneaky looks at your mobile phone when you should be paying attention to the road.
 The AI analyses pictures taken by advanced cameras and checks for signs of mobile phone use.
 Pictures of drivers suspected of using their mobile phone while driving are verified by a staff member before any action is taken.

-Stay safe and don’t use your mobile phone while driving.
+Stay safe, not sorry and don’t use your mobile phone while driving.